vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 docker-compose run -p 35729:35729 app bundle exec guard
 ```

 That should show `guard is now watching at /app`.
-It should also show that it is **waiting for browser to connect**.
+It should also show that it is **waiting for the browser to connect**.
 You'll get there in a minute.
 But it is **not necessary to open up a new terminal** and run that command every time.
 If you want, you can set it up as a docker service in itself.

 Exit out of that `guard>` prompt for now.